The following sustainable development goals are at the top of our agenda:

 1. Chattopadhyay, R. & Duflo, E. 2004.
-Women as a policy makers: evidence from a randomized policy experiment in India, Econometrica, Vol. 72, №5
+Women as policymakers: evidence from a randomized policy experiment in India, Econometrica, Vol. 72, №5.

 2. Dollar, D. & Gatti, R. 1999, Gender inequality, income, and growth: are good times good for women?
 Policy Research Report on Gender and Development, Working Paper №1.Washington, DC, World Bank.